History of the Democratic Republic of the Congo: First Congo War (1996–97)

-Rwandan forces attacked refugee camps in the Rusizi River plain near the intersection of the Congolese, Rwandan and Burundi borders meet, scattering refugees.
+Rwandan forces attacked refugee camps in the Ruzizi Plain near the intersection of the Congolese, Rwandan and Burundi borders meet, scattering refugees.
 They took Uvira, then Bukavu, Goma and Mugunga.

 Hutu militia forces soon allied with the Zairian armed forces (FAZ) to launch a campaign against Congolese ethnic Tutsis in eastern Zaire.
 In turn, these Tutsis formed a militia to defend themselves against attacks.
 When the Zairian government began to escalate the massacres in November 1996, Tutsi militias erupted in rebellion against Mobutu.

 The Tutsi militia was soon joined by various opposition groups and supported by several countries, including Rwanda and Uganda.
 This coalition, led by Laurent-Desire Kabila, became known as the Alliance des Forces Démocratiques pour la Libération du Congo-Zaïre (AFDL).
 The AFDL, now seeking the broader goal of ousting Mobutu, made significant military gains in early 1997.
 Various Zairean politicians who had unsuccessfully opposed the dictatorship of Mobutu for many years now saw an opportunity for them in the invasion of Zaire by two of the region's strongest military forces.
 Following failed peace talks between Mobutu and Kabila in May 1997, Mobutu left the country on 16 May.
 The AFDL entered Kinshasa unopposed a day later, and Kabila named himself president, reverting the name of the country to the Democratic Republic of the Congo.
 He marched into Kinshasa on 20 May and consolidated power around himself and the AFDL.

 In September 1997, Mobutu died in exile in Morocco.